 The library offers several different types of storytimes throughout the year.

-Preschool Storytime – Fridays @ 10a.m. – All Year
+Preschool Storytime – now THURSDAYS @ 10a.m. – All Year

 Preschool Storytimes are the storytimes that run all year on Friday mornings.
 They feature a set of themed stories like different animals, holidays, colors, and other specific topics.
 The stories are followed by a quick craft activity that the children participate in and can take home.